fcas/scikit-learn-tutorial/tutorial/index.rst

     Machine learning is a technique with a growing importance, as the size of the datasets experimental sciences are facing is rapidly growing.
-Problems it tackle range from building a prediction function linking different observations, to classifying observations, or learning the structure in an unlabeled dataset.
+Problems it tackles range from building a prediction function linking different observations, to classifying observations, or learning the structure in an unlabeled dataset.